inlab-geo/espresso/README.md

 print(problem.rec_coords)
 ```

-Which additional values are set is highly probl-specific and we suggest to
+Which additional values are set is highly problem-specific and we suggest to
 consult the
 [Espresso Documentation on the problems](https://cofi-espresso.readthedocs.io/en/latest/user_guide/contrib/index.html).